Platanthera ciliaris: Floral morphology and pollination

+Detailed image of floral structures.
+"6a Platanthera ciliaris" by NC Orchid is licensed under CC BY 2.0.

 Known to flower in late summer, typically in August, P. ciliaris produces unqiuely lacerate, fringed orange flower petals.
 These fringes help create a broad, visible landing surface for visiting pollinators and contribute to the visual appeal of the flowers.
 The inflorescence is generally oval in shape, with individual plants bearing anywhere from 20 to 60 flowers.
 The flowers themselves are resupinate in nature, meaning they twist as they develop so that the lip (labellum) faces downward, presenting a landing platform for pollinators.
 The bright orange color facilitates daytime detection, with nocturnal moths and other pollinators having been observed to avoid P. ciliaris at night, preferring to visit other members of the Platanethera genus.
-The sepals help define the flower’s fringed outline and create open “windows” around the labellum, increasing visual access for pollinators.
+The sepals help define the flower's fringed outline and create open "windows" around the labellum, increasing visual access for pollinators.

 Arguably the most defining floral feature of P. ciliaris is its elongated nectar spur.
 This elongated nectar spur, as well as local adaptations of this nectar spur, is the trait most responsible for the species' pollinator specificity.
 Spur lengths generally range from 20 to 35 mm, typically depending on the geographic location of the population, showcasing local adaptation within the species.
 This elongated spur length makes efficient nectar access possible only for long-tongued pollinators, primarily swallowtail butterflies.
 Coastal plain populations tend to have longer spurs than those in the Appalachian Mountains, a difference that likely reflects selection exerted by regional pollinator communities.

 Like other orchids, the reproductive structures of P. ciliaris are fused into a single structure called the column.
 The column is compact, about 3x3 mm, and is positioned above the opening of the nectar spur.
 At the top of the column are the anther sacs, each containing pollinium, a packet of pollen grains that have clumped together.
 Narrow caudicles connect each pollinium to sticky viscidium which protrude out of the anther sac, forming the pollinarium.
 The viscidium sit on either side of the spur opening and are angled so that visiting butterflies contact them with their compound eyes as the butterflies reach down for nectar.
 When a pollinator withdraws from the flower, it tugs on the attached viscidium, and pulls off the entire pollinaria.
 During the next flower visit, the rotated pollinaria are deposited onto the stigma, which is located above the spur entrance and just below the half-anther cells.
 This arrangement ensures highly precise pollen transfer and highlights the evolutionary relationship between plant and pollinator.